Translate

 The Substance Free community is for those committed to a living environment of wellness and having a great time without tobacco, drugs, or alcohol, or already in recovery or impacted by the addiction of a loved one.
 Residents of the Substance Free community sign a Statement of Understanding and agree to live in an environment that is conscientious of the well-being of all by forgoing substances within the community.
 The priority of this living community is to provide a space without the pressures of alcohol or other drugs, so that all individuals can have a space to find community on campus.

-Transfer/Grad Program
+Transfer/GradUATE Program

-for Transfer and grad students
+for Transfer and gradUATE students

 Starting fresh at Cal Poly?
-The Transfer/Grad RLC is here to help you hit the ground running.
+The Transfer/Graduate RLC is here to help you hit the ground running.
 This supportive community is designed for students transitioning to Cal Poly, offering tailored resources, events, and opportunities to connect with peers.
 Whether you’re looking for academic support, career advice, or ways to get involved, you’ll find everything you need right here.